 3. When do I apply for a TWIC?

 Students in license-yielding majors must apply for the TWIC by October 1st – the process from application to delivery of the TWIC card take 4-5 weeks.
-The actual TWIC card itself must be physically IN HAND before Sea Term I.
+The actual TWIC card itself must be physically in hand before Sea Term I.

 4. Who qualifies for a TWIC?

 Any citizen of the United States may apply for a TWIC.
 Foreign national students attending MMA on an F-1 VISA do not qualify for a TWIC through normal channels.
 MARAD (Maritime Administration) can facilitate a TWIC for a foreign national attending a maritime academy.
 See CDR Huhnke, Director of Mariner Credentialing, for further assistance.
 This applies to currently enrolled students at MMA.

 5. How do I Apply for TWIC?